VowpalWabbit/reinforcement_learning/README.md

 brew install cpprestsdk flatbuffers
 ```

-In other to build using homebrew dependencies, you must invoke cmake this way:
+In order to build using homebrew dependencies, you must invoke cmake this way:

 ```
 mkdir build